ktmeaton/NCBImeta/config/README_config.md

 ```
 This will be the name of your created database and should not be a path.
 By default, a "database" directory will be created in your output directory to store this file.
 If you choose the --flat option at runtime, the database directory will not be created, and it will simply be stored in your selected output directory.

-It does not need to end in "".sqlite", but you may find that helpful as your computer will associate that with an appropriate viewer application.
+It does not need to end in ".sqlite", but you may find that helpful as your computer will associate that with an appropriate viewer application.

 ## 6) TABLES
 ```